DinoChiesa/Edge-Quota-Alert-Proxy/README.md

    send alerts when configured thresholds are exceeded.

- - because the proxies run in a distributed environment, there's a race condition, around detecting thresholds and sending emails.
+ - because the proxies run in a distributed environment, there's a race condition, around detecting thresholds and sending emails. (for more on that, see [here](#discontinuity-in-quota-accounting)).
 One MP may see a threshold exceeded, while another does not.
 Therefore proxies must not send emails directly.
 Instead they set a flag when a threshold is reached.
 This is an idempotent operation.